Introduction to Geographic Information Systems (GIS) and Geospatial Analytics

 This course provides an introductory-level overview of Geographic Information Systems (GIS) and Geospatial Analytics.

-This course is part of the Digital Transformation Consortium, which can be reviewed by selecting this link, (Links to an external site.) that offers three online courses available through MU Extension and Engagement: Business Data Analytics, Coding and Programming, and Geographical Information Systems.
+This course is part of the Digital Technology Consortium that offers three online courses available through MU Extension and Engagement: Business Data Analytics, Coding and Programming, and Geographical Information Systems.

 Learning Objectives: